 You can combat this by having your vehicle's alignment checked every six months and having the alignment performed if needed.
 Four-wheel alignments can be pricey -- sometimes ranging from $60 to $100 -- but some shops offer lifetime alignments for a higher fee.
 Lifetime alignments often pay for themselves in just a few years.

 The air pressure in your tires has an immediate impact on how they wear.
-Too little pressure, and the center section sags, causing all the car's weight to go on the outer edges, which results in excessive outer-edge wear.
-Too much air pressure makes the center section bulge, causing excessive wear in the middle of the tire's tread.
+Too little pressure, and the centre section sags, causing all the car's weight to go on the outer edges, which results in excessive outer-edge wear.
+Too much air pressure makes the centre section bulge, causing excessive wear in the middle of the tire's tread.

 Combat this by checking and adjusting your car's tire pressure once per week.
 Always check and adjust the pressure before driving, as the heat from driving can increase the pressure in the tire, leading to a false reading.

 Also, adjust the pressure to the manufacturer's recommendation, which you can find in the owner's manual or the tire placard in the driver's side door jamb.
 Never adjust the tire pressure to the maximum pressure rating listed on the tire, as this will almost always be way too high.

 When buying a pre-owned vehicle, tire life is something you must be concerned with, but not at Clutch.
 All our pre-owned vehicles undergo a 210-point inspection and reconditioning process that includes inspecting the tires and replacing them if needed.
 This ensures you get a quality vehicle with plenty of tire life.